 Alternatives

-AWI advocates for responsibly watching cetaceans in the wild as a means to experience the thrill of seeing these creatures in action.
-AWI only supports cetacean captivity in exceptional circumstances, such as when an animal has live stranded and has been deemed by responsible experts as unable to be safely returned to the wild.
-In these circumstances, we support initiatives to ensure that the animal is truly an ambassador for its species, is afforded proper respect and a decent life and above all, is not trained to perform unnatural tricks or participate in shows.
+Learn more about dispelling the arguments of captivity proponents, the differences between wild vs. captivity, and the truth about swim-with programs and dolphin-assisted therapy.
+AWI advocates responsibly watching cetaceans in the wild as a means to experience the thrill of seeing these species in action.
+AWI only supports cetacean captivity in exceptional circumstances, such as when an animal has stranded and has been deemed by responsible experts as unable to be safely returned to the wild.
+In these circumstances, we support initiatives to ensure that the animals are truly ambassadors for their species, are afforded proper respect and decent lives, and—above all—are neither bred nor trained to perform tricks or participate in shows.